Back to school: the French schools network in the UK [fr]

 L’Ecole Internationale Franco-Bilingue-EIFA (School belonging to the Mission Laïque Française, MLF, accredited from nursery level to year six)

-Among new developments in the 2017 autumn term, the Ecole Jeannine Manuel is now accredited (from pre-school to year seven) and the Lycée Churchill is opening a year 13.
+Among new developments in the 2019 autumn term, the Ecole Jeannine Manuel is now accredited (from pre-school to year 11) and the Lycée Churchill and Ecole Jeannine Manuel have gained IB accreditation, allowing them to offer the International Baccalaureate to their pupils.

 A French presence extending beyond the UK capital